data-8/zero-to-data-8/README.md

 can access, how to connect this JupyterHub with the coding environment that Data 8 students use, and how to incorporate course materials into your class.
 Check it out here:

-* [Zero to Data 8](https://berkeleydsep.gitbook.io/zero-to-data-8/zero-to-data-8) describes how to set up your own Data 8 JupyterHub from scratch.
+* [Deploying Data 8](https://berkeleydsep.gitbook.io/zero-to-data-8/deploying-data-8) describes how to set up your own Data 8 JupyterHub from scratch.
 It also contains suggestions and guidelines for running a Data 8 course at your own institution.

 ## Technical and pedagogical decisions for Data 8

 These sections cove the high-level reasoning behind the Data 8 course, including an overview of